pavelvodrazka/ctf-writeups/hackvent2017/challenges/day23/README.md

-# Day 23: only perl can parse Perl
+# Day 23: Only perl can parse Perl

 *... but there is always one more way to approach things!*